 AIA Continuing Education

 The Civita Institute is a recognized provider of the American Institute of Architects Continuing Education system.
 In 2014, our first face-to-face learning sessions were offered.
-Since then, we have offered eleven sessions in three afternoon programs preceding our annual fundraising galas.
+Since then, we have offered more than twenty sessions delivered face-to-face or online preceding our annual fundraising galas.
 With approval of the AIA, some of these sessions have been captured on video and paired with questions enabling architects to obtain Health/ Safety/ Welfare distance learning units anytime and anywhere in the world where there is connection to the internet.

 Civita Institute Archives